Let's look at the key reasons that are pushing Embraer S.A. (ERJ) to new highs

 Embraer S.A.
 (NYSE: ERJ) Trading Performance Indicators

-Take a look at Embraer S.A.’s (ERJ) current performance indicators.
-Last quarter, stock had a quick ratio of 1.20.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.45.
-Likewise, its price to free cash flow for the trailing twelve months is 2.71.
+Embraer S.A.
+(ERJ) is currently performing well based on its current performance indicators.
+A quick ratio of 1.20 was reported for the most recent quarter.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.46.
+Likewise, its price to free cash flow for the trailing twelve months is 2.74.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 0.05, a number that is poised to hit -0.05 in the next quarter and is forecasted to reach 0.66 in one year’s time.